ChrisManfredijr/taste-maker/README.md

 https://chrismanfredijr.github.io/taste-maker/

 ## Purpose
     to build a website that allows users to input the name of an artist and get a recommendation based on their input.
 Users can also click to see more results that would match their preferences.
 Each recommendation is accompanied by a youtube player of their music and a short bio about them.
-Users can expand the bio to learn more
+Users can expand the bio to learn more.
+They will also see curated recommendations from the creators.
+Finally users can favorite artists to come back and visit them later.

 ## Built with
 #### Languages: